Jithendiran/TTS-Piper-Linux/doc/learning.md

 ```

-**Rate** refers to the audio sample rate, which is the number of samples per second per channel.  sample rate means how often an analog signal is measured per sec during recoring.
+**Rate** refers to the audio frame rate, which is the number of frames per second per channel.  frame rate means how often an analog signal is measured per sec during recoring.
+1 frame is NOT equal to 1 second  , frame rate (e.g., 22050 Hz) tells you how many frames are in 1 second

 eg:
-    rate = 22050 hz means per second 22050 samples are captured.
-When playing back digital audio, your system reads the samples at the same rate they were recorded
+    rate = 22050 hz means per second 22050 frames are captured.
+When playing back digital audio, your system reads the frames at the same rate they were recorded
     * Every second, the microphone captures 22050 tiny snapshots of the sound wave.
     * These snapshots are stored as digital values (based on bit depth, e.g., 16-bit or 24-bit).
     * When played back, your speakers reconstruct the waveform using those 44,100 points for every second of audio.